 Legal and organisational developments: Since 2003, municipalities have been obliged to separately collect hazardous wastes including batteries.
 They remain responsible for financing their collection infrastructure.
 In 2008 and 2010, Decrees transposing Batteries Directive 2006/66/EC required individual producers of separately sold batteries to achieve collection targets by taking back waste batteries from retailers, municipalities and their own collection points through approved waste management plans.
-Producers of EEE with integrated batteries do not need a separate waste management plan for batteries, but comply through their WEEE management plan.
+Producers of EEE with integrated batteries do not need a separate waste management plan for batteries, but rather, comply through their WEEE management plan.

-As of late 2017, over 500 producers of separately sold portable batteries comply through the 5 joint plans (compliance organisations).
+As of late 2017, over 500 producers of separately sold portable batteries complied through the 5 joint plans (compliance organisations).

-Collection rate: In 2016, POM increased by 24% over 2015 (to 420 g per capita), collection by 8%, leading to a peak in the collection rate of 36%.
-Data for 2017 will only be made available in mid-2018.
+Collection rate: In 2016, POM increased by 24% over 2015 (to 420g per capita), collection by 8%, leading to a peak in the collection rate of 36%.
+In 2018, the collection rate fell to 31% as POM increased by 5% to 402 g per capita and collection declined by 4%.